Snake Bites And Your Pets

 Most often snake bites occur on the faces of our fur babies, or even more unfortunately, some pets are bitten in the mouth.
 Bites often occur on the face or in the mouth because this is the body part that pets are usually poking at the snake.
 I’m sure we all have heard of or know a pet that has sustained a snake bite.
 Which is enough to make any pet parent worry.

-There are some simple preventative steps we can take to decrease the risk of our four-legged friends sustaining a nasty snake bite.
+There are some simple preventative steps we can take to decrease the risk of our pets and snake bites.
 Snakes can often be found around water sources or hiding in long grass.
 They also like to hide in places like piles of firewood or under sheets of corrugated iron, anywhere they can take shelter and be warm.
 These are the exact places we should try to keep our pets away from.
 Try and keep your yard free of log piles or anything that could become a cosy little snake home.

 Whilst we can somewhat snake proof our yards, it is impossible to snake proof the walking areas we take our pups.
 Sticking to sidewalks and residential areas is always a safer bet than bush walking and hiking with your fur baby.
 However, that’s no fun.